Vitsyn-Morgunov-and-Nikulin/automatic-essay-evaluator/README.md

 - Badges with codecov, codacy, continuous integration, and kaggle submission;
 - Used [snyk](https://snyk.io) to find vulnerabilities, e.g., in this [PR](https://github.com/Vitsyn-Morgunov-and-Nikulin/automatic-essay-evaluator/pull/21);
 - Used `sphinx` package for auto-generation of our [documentation](http://vitsyn-morgunov-and-nikulin.github.io/automatic-essay-evaluator);
-- Tried to attach commits to tickets (mostly in latter part of development).
+- Tried to attach commits to tickets (mostly in latter part of development);
+- [Pre-commit hooking](.pre-commit-config.yaml) that runs autopep8, dependencies sorting, and autoflake.
+  - **Disclaimer:** this practice considered to be harmful, and slow down the process of development!
+We actively applied it only on prior stages of development.
+Use it wisely!

 ## ✏️ How to contribute? <a name="how-to-contribute"></a>
 In our development process we followed practices described by Uncle Bob in his magnificent "Clean Code".
 Please, consult this book in case any trouble.